 17.02.
 Tribal Approval Required.
 The filing of any court action against a Tribally-owned LLC pursuant to this Article must be authorized by the Tribe as Member in the same manner as required in §16.03for voting on any item properly coming before the Tribe as Member.
 The request for consideration of the proposed court action may be made by any member of the Tribal Council.

 17.03.
 Relief Available.
-In any action brought under this Article, the Tribal Court may, based on a preponderance of the evidence, set forth in its findings of fact and conclusions of law:
+In any action brought under this Article, the Tribal Court may, based on a preponderance of the evidence, set forth its findings of fact and conclusions of law and:

 a.
 Issue a declaratory judgment, temporary restraining order, preliminary injunction, permanent injunction, or other appropriate relief pursuant to the procedures and standards applicable in the Tribal Court, except that no bond, obligation, or other security shall be required from the Tribe; or

 b.
-Order that funds of the LLC be distributed to the Tribe to the extent permitted by the Operating Agreement and §9.03(d)of this Ordinance.
+Order that funds of the LLC be distributed to the Tribe to the extent permitted by the Operating Agreement and this Ordinance.

 Article 18.
 Foreign LLCs.